 Updating the Housing Element for the current planning horizon is part of a broader review and revision of the City's entire General Plan.
 An Environmental Impact Report ("EIR") has been prepared to assess the physical ramifications of contemplated actions.
 Under the EIR, four potential environmental constraints have been identified that have relevance to the infill, mixed-use and intensification policies of the Housing Element: (i) impacts to historic buildings within the downtown core; (ii) the presence of hazardous materials from prior development; (iii) hydrology and drainage constraints that arise from recently adopted stormwater management policies; and (iv) land use compatibility between infill residential and nearby commercial and industrial uses.
 These factors are not evaluated on a parcel-specific basis; rather, the EIR is programmatic in nature and defers analysis to site-specific projects.
 These constraints are not extraordinary and would normally be dealt with by way of conditions of approval at time of entitlement.
-It is noteworthy that the capacity to accommodate the City's assigned share of regional housing needs is nearly three times its RHNA goals (Table H-53); thus, there is a comfortable cushion to compensate for one or more sites that may be adversely affected by environmental constraints.
+It is noteworthy that the capacity to accommodate the City's assigned share of regional housing needs is nearly three times its RHNA goals (Table H-54); thus, there is a comfortable cushion to compensate for one or more sites that may be adversely effected by environmental constraints.

-8.6.4 Development Feasibility
+8.6.3 Development Feasibility

-Approximately 60% of the total inventory of high-density vacant and underutilized parcels is less than one-half acre in size (Table H-52D and Figure H-5B).
+Approximately 60% of the total inventory of high-density vacant and underutilized parcels is less than one-half acre in size (Table H-53D and Figure H-5B).
 It is generally believed that development of such parcels at high density is problematic by virtue of their limited size.
-However, as shown in Table H-52D, entitled as well as existing developed parcels of similar size have a development intensity of 18 and 20 units per acre, respectively.
+However, as shown in Table H-53D, entitled as well as existing developed parcels of similar size have a development intensity of 18 and 20 units per acre, respectively.
 This compares favorably to the intensity of entitled and existing developed parcels over one-half acre in size; 19 and 17.5 dwellings per acre, respectively.
-The feasibility of developing small vacant and underutilized properties is further illustrated in Table H-52E which summarizes affordable housing projects approved during previous housing element cycles on parcels less than one acre in size.
+The feasibility of developing small vacant and underutilized properties is further illustrated in Table H-53E which summarizes affordable housing projects approved during previous housing element cycles on parcels less than one acre in size.
 It is also noted that: (i) the majority of both small and underutilized sites are contained with the City's redevelopment project area boundaries (Figure H-5A); (i) 54% of the total inventory of vacant and underutilized parcels are contiguous to one another (Figure H-5B); and (ii) 45% of the total combined acreage of all vacant and underutilized sites under one acre in size form contiguous groups of parcels (Figure H-5B).
 These conditions lend themselves to lot consolidation to facilitate affordable housing development in furtherance of City infill objectives.
-One such example is Chestnut Crossing (Table H-51) which entailed the assemblage of seven separate parcels, each totaling less than 0.6 acres, in order to develop 34 total units (including six deed-restricted affordable units) on a combined site area of 1.85 acres (translating to 18.38 units/acre; Figure H-5C).
-Drawing upon this example, Implementation Measure 24 has been included in the current Housing Element to facilitate the consolidation and intensification of small and underutilized sites.
-Although no small lot development or consolidation has occurred since the previous Housing Element, the development of such parcels remains feasible for the current Housing Element Cycle.
+One such example is Chestnut Crossing (Table H-52) which entailed the assemblage of seven separate parcels, each totally less than 0.6 acres, in order to develop 34 total units (including six deed-restricted affordable units) on a combined site area of 1.85 acres (translating to 18.38 units/acre; Figure H-5C).
+Drawing upon this example, an Implementation Measure has been included in the current Housing Element to facilitate the consolidation and intensification of small and underutilized sites.

-Table H-52D Development Feasibility Vacant & Underutilized Entitled Const Existing Development

-< 0.5 Acres > 0.49 Acres < 0.5 Acres > 0.49 Acres < 0.5 Acres > 0.49 Acres

-High No. of Parcels 132 12 11 2 1,064 39

-Density Acres of Land 27.86 19.08 3.07 2.86 134.55 90.02

-Resi- dential Entitled Units 56 55

-Inven- Developed Units 2,711 1,579

-tory Density-DU/Ac 18 19 20 17.5
+Table H-53D Vacant & Underutilized Entitled Const But Not ructed Existing Development Develo pment Feasibility < 0.5 > 0.49 < 0.5 > 0.49 < 0.5 > 0.49 Acres Acres Acres Acres Acres Acres High No. of Parcels 132 12 11 2 1,064 39 Density Acres of Land 27.86 19.08 3.07 2.86 134.55 90.02 Resi- Entitled Units 56 55 dential Inven- tory Developed Units 2,711 1,579 Density-DU/Ac 18 19 20 17.5